 Secret Key

 4.5.
-In the Parameters tab, Vail will present a drop down list of the Wasabi buckets available with those credentials.
+In the Parameters tab, Vail will present a list of the Wasabi buckets available with those credentials.
 Select the one to be used for Vail lifecycle rules.

 5. Configuring Vail Lifecycle rules

-A Vail lifecycle rule can now be created, which can be attached to any Vail bucket, to direct the initial placement and actions over time for any object placed in that bucket through any Vail endpoint.
+A Vail lifecycle rule can now be created and attached to any Vail bucket to direct the initial placement and subsequent actions for any object placed in that bucket via any Vail endpoint.

-As an example, in this section, we will create a Vail bucket called “cloud-and-denver” and a lifecycle rule to move the objects “put” into this bucket to S3-Standard disk storage on BlackPearl S3 in Colorado and to the Wasabi bucket created above.
+As an example, in this section, we will create a Vail bucket called cloud-and-denver and a lifecycle rule to move objects placed in this bucket to S3-Standard disk storage on BlackPearl S3 in Colorado and to the Wasabi bucket created above.
 In this case, we will also create a rule that consolidates all copies of that object to live exclusively on Wasabi after 6 months.

-We will create the lifecycle rule first and then create the Vail bucket and attach the new lifecycle rule to that bucket.
+We will create the lifecycle rule first, then create the Vail bucket and attach the new lifecycle rule to it.

 5.1.
-On the left hand pane, click on "Lifecycles".
-In the Lifecycles page, click on " + CREATE".
+Click Lifecycles.
+On the Lifecycles page, click + CREATE.

 5.2.
 The Create Lifecycle dialog box is displayed.
 In the Parameters tab, provide the following details to configure the lifecycle policy.

-Multipart Upload Expiration - how long multipart uploads should remain open in the case of a slow connection
+Multipart Upload Expiration: How long should multipart uploads remain open in the event of a slow connection?

-Delete Marker Expiration - configure how the deletes are to be handled
+Delete Marker Expiration: configure how deletes are handled.

-Please note that a move rule was used as opposed to a copy rule – a copy rule creates new clone copies, a move rule makes the specified copies and then releases all other clone copies for deletion.
-An expire rule is also available if these functions need to be split up in time or trigger.
+Please note that a move rule was used as opposed to a copy rule – a copy rule creates new clone copies, a move rule makes the specified copies, and then releases all other clone copies for deletion.
+An expire rule is also available if these functions need to be split up in time or triggered.

 5.6.
 On the Vail create bucket screen, create a new Vail bucket.

 5.7.
 The Create Bucket dialog box is displayed.
-In the Parameters tab, provide a name for the bucket and configure the required settings and click "Next".
+In the Parameters tab, provide a name for the bucket, configure the required settings, then click Next.

 {